CARING FAMILY, S.C.

 Hospital Care

-Crystal Lake has many hospitals surrounding it: Northwestern's Huntley, McHenry, Woodstock, Harvard, Advocate's Good Shepherd and Sherman.
+Crystal Lake has many hospitals surrounding it: Northwestern's Huntley, McHenry, Woodstock, Harvard, Advocate's Good Shepherd, Mercy and Sherman..
 We no longer manage your inpatient care in person, changing with the times by working with dedicated hospitalists who will communicate with us the findings from your hospital stay.
-We have consulting privileges at Good Shepherd, McHenry, Sherman and Lurie's as well as teaching appointment with University of Illinois at Rockford which keeps us connected with the unique educational opportunities there.
+We have consulting privileges at Good Shepherd, McHenry, and Lurie's as well as teaching appointment with University of Illinois at Rockford which keeps us connected with unique educational opportunities.

 We will need to see you in our office within a week of returning home from a hospital stay to discuss medication changes and any needed clinical strategies.
-If you are uncomfortable either with a medical student or a canine therapist assisting your visit with Dr. Giese, do let us know.
-For most it is a positive experience and instructive.
 Advocate Physician Partner site #331 is our designation since Obamacare encouraged all to have accountable care.
 This basically means a lot of other people are involved in what information we gather at your visit.
-But we are still free (not corporate) as you are free to not answer all such inquiries.
+But we are still free agents (not corporate) just as you are free to not answer all such inquiries.

 Laboratory